DeclanClifford/simple_flight_simulator/README.md

 3).
 To prepare myself for my final year project which to my delight will involve a large amount of flight simulation

+# The simulators

-## There are two versions of the flight simulator available:
+There are two versions of the flight simulator available:

 ### Script based simulator
 This version works as a MATLAB script can be used to calculate aerodynamic stability